 The basic claim available in a Seattle disability denial case is for contractual damages, which means the benefits you are entitled to under your insurance policy.
 These damages may include incidental and consequential damages (such as attorney fees), plus interest.

 If your insurance company wrongfully denies, fails to investigate, or grossly undervalues your claim, then you may have a bad faith claim.

 This may entitle you to extra-contractual damages like money to compensate you for emotional pain and suffering.
-A Washington State bad faith claim may also entitle you to an award of attorney fees and costs.
+A Washington State bad faith claim may also entitle you to an award of attorney fees.